 1) Click GIVE NOW or any of the giving levels to contribute a gift.
 Once you've made your gift, be sure to complete your match to maximize your impact on this project.

 2) Pledge your gift over FIVE years.
-If you would like to spread out your participation to this project, please email LaRonna Wilbourn (firstname.lastname@example.org) and she can help ensure your gift is counted towards our drive for $250,000.
+If you would like to spread out your participation to this project, please click this link to email LaRonna Wilbourn for a pledge form.
+She can help ensure your gift is counted towards our drive for $250,000.

 A donor plaque will be on display within the laboratory, acknowledging all donors who contribute to this campaign.
 No matter the size of the gift, we want everyone who experiences this laboratory to know that this was not the result of a singular corporate gift, but instead the product of individual alums who banded together to leverage their access to ExxonMobil’s generous matching gift program.

 More About the Materials Laboratory